 The lab's SOP LP-HIS-SOP-44-Cytology sample collection protocol covers the collection procedure for different types of cytology sample.
 The specimen is brought straight to the liver histopathology laboratory.
-If the sample arrives out of hours, the instructions on the sign in specimen reception, LP-HIS-FM-28-Out of Hours cytology sample sign, are followed.

-SPECIMENS RECEIVED OUT OF HOURS
+3.8.11 SPECIMENS RECEIVED OUT OF HOURS